 Works from the museum's rotating permanent collection include Latin American artists such as Diego Rivera and Frida Kahlo, prominent Southern California artists, collections of Islamic and European art, paintings by Henri Matisse and Rene Magritte, as well as works by Paul Klee and Wassily Kandinsky.
-There's also has a solid collection of art representing the ancient civilizations of Egypt, the Near East, Greece, and Rome, plus a vast costume and textiles collection dating back to the 16th century.
+There's also a solid collection of art representing the ancient civilizations of Egypt, the Near East, Greece, and Rome, plus a vast costume and textiles collection dating back to the 16th century.

 In early 2008, the impressive Broad Contemporary Art Museum, designed by Renzo Piano, opened in 2008 and impresses with three vast floors, BCAM integrates contemporary art into LACMA's collection in addition to temporary exhibitions that explore the interplay of current times with that of the past.
 In 2010, the Lynda and Stewart Resnick Exhibition Pavilion was added, a stunning, light-filled space designed by Renzo Piano.

 LACMA's other buildings include the Ahmanson Building, which contains African, Middle Eastern, South and Southeast Asian collections, as well as the Gore Rifkind Gallery for German Expressionism; the Art of the Americas building; the Pavilion for Japanese Art, featuring scrolls, screens, drawings, paintings, textiles, and decorative arts from Japan; the Bing Center, a research library, resource center, and film theater; and the Boone's Children's Gallery, located inside the Korean art galleries in the Hammer Building, where story time and brush paint lessons are just some of the kids' activities offered.
 The museum organizes special exhibitions and hosts major traveling shows, including the recent, vast Stanley Kubrick exhibit and the visually stunning James Turrell rrospective.
 Look for additional special programming as LACMA celebrates its 50th birthday in 2015.

 Temporary exhibits sometimes require tickets purchased in advance, so check the calendar ahead of time.